-We conducted a passenger-centered experiment using a real APMV.
+We conducted a passenger-centric experiment using a robotic wheelchair as the APMV.
 The purpose of the experiment was to investigate the impact of different visual and auditory eHMIs on passengers' subjective feelings when the APMV communicates with pedestrians.
-This study has been carried out with the approval of the Research Ethics Committee of Nara Institute of Science and Technology (No.~2022-I-55).
+This study has been carried out with the approval of the Research Ethics Committee of Nara Institute of Science and Technology (NAIST) [No.~2022-I-55].